PRosenb/DeepSleepScheduler/README.md

 #### ESP32 specific options ###
 - `#ESP32_TASK_WDT_TIMER_NUMBER`: Specifies the timer number to be used for task supervision.
 Default is 3.

+#### ESP8266 specific options ####
+- `ESP8266_MAX_DELAY_TIME_MS`: The maximum time in milliseconds the CPU will be delayed while no task is scheduled.
+Default is infinite.
+Set this value if you expect interrupts while no task is running.

 ## Implementation Notes ##
 ### General ###
 - Definition and code are in the header file.
 It is done like this to allow the user to configure the library by using `#define`.
 You can still include the header file in multiple files of a project by using `#define LIBCALL_DEEP_SLEEP_SCHEDULER`.
 See [Define Options](#define-options).